 Global Health Problems

 Type 2 diabetes and obesity are major health problems that have reached epidemic proportions and are growing at alarming rates around the world.
-Currently, more than 63 million people worldwide face the dual challenge of managing both type 2 diabetes and obesity.
+Currently, nearly 170 million people worldwide face the dual challenge of managing both type 2 diabetes and obesity.

 Consider the following statistics from the International Diabetes Federation, the World Health Organization and the International Association for the Study of Obesity: